silence-laboratories/elizaSl/packages/plugin-sl/README.md

 ### 2. sign

-Sign a unsigned transaction using the ephemeral keypair:
+Sign a unsigned transaction using the mpc key:
 ```typescript
 // Example: Sign a transaction
 sign 0x1234567890abcdef